The-Insignia-Project/Insignia-Home/src/guidelines/uploading.md

 Reasons your project might be removed include, but are not limited to:
 - Including logos or designs without explicit permission from the owner(s)
 - Using other people's artwork or music without explicit permission from the owner(s)
-- Using/Repurposing content from another PenguinMod user without their permission
+- Using/Repurposing content from another Insignia user without their permission

 If you are a company or individual and believe your copyright has been violated, [please check contact methods here.](https://studio.penguinmod.com/contact.html)